AlSch092/UltimateAntiCheat/README.md

 If you have any design suggestions or code improvements/additions feel free to raise an 'issue'.
 You might need to move a couple of files into different folders if compilation isn't working as I'm currently changing the directory structure around.
 Thank you for reading!

 ## Updates
+- March 25, '24: Beginning to move tests into their proper places and making use of the API class.
+Future updates will improve code structure and add threaded & looping support to make the program feel more like a commercial AC product and less like a techniques testing suite

-Last updated on March 24, 2024.
-A full re-upload was done along with various bug fixes.
+- March 24, '24: A full re-upload was done along with various bug fixes.
 The program should compile without issues in x64 (x86 not supported yet, apologies).
 I plan on continuing work on this project in the near future.
 As it's been some time since making this project, lots more can be added soon with new knowledge and techniques acquired in the time between then and now.
 Stay tuned for further updates!